-As described in Note 8(d), as part of the Company's investment in Canapar, the Company received a call option to purchase 100% of Canapar's interest in its investees.
+As described in Note 9(d), as part of the Company's investment in Canapar, the Company received a call option to purchase 100% of Canapar's interest in its investees.
 The consideration to be paid upon the exercise of the call option shall be the greater of: (i) eight times EBITDA; and (ii) \$200,000, less the liabilities of the acquired investees, multiplied by the percentage interest that the Company does not own in Canapar at the time of exercise.
 The option is exercisable for as long as the Company is a shareholder of Canapar.

 The call option represents a derivative financial instrument that is initially measured at fair value and is subsequently measured at FVTPL.
-As at September 30, 2019, the fair value of the call option was estimated to be \$6,000 (March 31, 2019 - \$7,500).
-The fair value of the call option was estimated through a simulation model based on the following assumptions:
+As at December 31, 2019, the fair value of the call option was estimated to be \$6,000 (March 31, 2019 - \$7,500).
+The fair value of the call option was estimated through a simulation model based on the following assumptions (please refer to Note 15 for additional details):

-Canapar Call Option Valuation March 31, 2019 September 30, 2019
+Canapar Call Option Valuation March 31, 2019 December 31, 2019

 Expected life 5 years 5.7 years

-Equity value per share \$0.90 \$0.67
+Equity value per share \$0.90 \$0.90

 Equity value volatility 70% 70%

 EBITDA volatility 30% 30%

 CAD/EUR volatility 9% 9%